hmcts/k8s-env-injector/README.md

 # Kubernetes Mutating Admission Webhook for environment injection

-This repo hosts a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects environment variables and dns options into pod containers prior to persistence of the object.
+This repo hosts a [MutatingAdmissionWebhook](https://kubernetes.io/docs/admin/admission-controllers/#mutatingadmissionwebhook-beta-in-19) that injects environment variables, dns options and node affinity into pod containers prior to persistence of the object.
+Node affinity is currently limited to RequiredDuringSchedulingIgnoredDuringExecution selector terms.

 ## Prerequisites